Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Pros and cons

-Cheap domestic transfers.
-You can send money for as little as $0.50 using Interac e-transfers, and some accounts even include these transfers for free.
+- Cheap domestic transfers.
+You can send money for free (or for a very low fee) using Interac e-transfers.
 You can also pay Canadian bills online or on your smartphone for free.

-High fees.
-Many online money specialists charge a low flat rate — sometimes as low as $5 — but you’ll pay as much as $80 to send money overseas with TD Bank.
+- High wire transfer fees.
+Many online money specialists charge a low flat rate — sometimes as low as $5 — but you could pay as much as $80 to wire money overseas with TD Bank.

 How does TD Bank compare to other providers?